sagemath/trac_to_gh/Issue 3658.md

 # Issue 3658: A PARI bug results in an unreliable prime_pi

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3658

 Original creator: fwclarke